 While some people abuse drugs to relax in social scenarios and feel better, which should lead to more social interactions and, one would assume, more platonic relationships, this type of substance abuse does not stop people from feeling lonely.
 People who are depressed may abuse drugs or alcohol alone at home, or they may live in a geographically isolated area, so they do not have the social support they need for someone to notice that their behavior has changed.

-People who drink too much or abuse drugs to “loosen up” or enjoy a social event may suffer from feeling lonely, while also feeling anxious about being around people.
+People who drink too much or abuse drugs to “loosen up” or enjoy a social event may feeling lonely, while also feeling anxious about being around people.
 Addiction and loneliness are tied together as cause and effect.

 There are many risk factors associated with addiction, including family history, mental illness, genetics, and environmental pressures like intense personal stress.
 Once someone develops an addiction to a substance, many of their social and psychological problems can become exacerbated by changes to their social group, including strained relationships with family and lost friendships.
 Loved ones who are concerned about someone struggling with substance abuse problems may express their concern, but they may just receive denial, lies, and irritation in response.